 - The cost of a vasectomy is far less than the cost of female sterilization (tubal ligation) or the long-term cost of birth control medications for women.

-- You won't need to take birth control steps before sex, such as putting on a condom.
+- A vasectomy means you won't need to take birth control steps before sex, such as putting on a condom.

 A potential concern with vasectomy is that you might later change your mind about wanting to father a child.
 Although it might be possible to reverse your vasectomy, there's no guarantee it will work.
 Reversal surgery is more complicated than vasectomy, can be expensive and is ineffective in some cases.

-Other techniques are also available to father a child following vasectomy, such as in vitro fertilization.
-However, these techniques are also expensive and not always effective.
+Other techniques also are available to father a child following vasectomy, such as in vitro fertilization.
+However, these techniques are expensive and not always effective.
 Before you get a vasectomy, be certain you don't want to father a child in the future.